-100% sustainable and 100% estate grown.
-The Rymilll Coonawarra’s philosophy is to make wines of finesse, power and balance from pure estate grown fruit.
-Coonawarra is well-known for its Cabernet Sauvignon, which makes up over 50% of Rymill’s vineyards.
+100% sustainable and 100% estate-grown.
+The Rymilll Coonawarra’s philosophy is to make wines of finesse, power and balance from pure estate-grown fruit.
+Rymill Coonawarra is well-known for its Cabernet Sauvignon, which makes up over 50% of its vineyards.
 Thriving in Coonawarra’s unique Terra Rossa soil and cool climate, this winery has handcrafted excellent high-quality wines.

-Over 40 years old, Coonawarra is made up of 150 hectares of sustainably grown vineyards on the unique Terra Rossa soil.
-Rymill Coonawarra is known for producing great wines such as Cabernet Sauvignon, Shiraz, Merlot, Chardonnay, Cabernet Franc, Gewurztraminer and Sauvignon Blanc.
+Rymill Coonawarra comprises 150 hectares of sustainably grown vineyards on the unique Terra Rossa soil.
+Rymill Coonawarra is known for producing excellent wines such as Cabernet Sauvignon, Shiraz, Merlot, Chardonnay, Cabernet Franc, Gewurztraminer and Sauvignon Blanc.

-A stunning tree-lined driveway, nestled between luscious vineyards – this is one stunning winery you’ll want to add to your list.
-Set in a gorgeous building, Rymill’s has an extensive list of unique wines for you to indulge in.
-The knowledgeable and friendly staff will be able to answer your questions at ease.
+A stunning tree-lined driveway, nestled between luscious vineyards – this is one breath-taking winery you’ll want to add to your list.
+Set in a gorgeous building, Rymill has an extensive list of unique wines for you to indulge in.
+The knowledgeable and friendly staff will answer your questions with ease.

-The next stop on your Coonawarra wine tour is A hidden gem tucked away in one of Australia’s great world-renowned wine region is where you’ll find Brand’s Laira.
+The next stop on your Coonawarra wine tour is A hidden gem tucked away in one of Australia’s great world-renowned wine region, Brand’s Laira.
 The vineyards are situated right in the heart of Coonawarra’s famous ‘Terra Rossa’ region.
-Brands Laira was one of the regions first wineries and it’s still going strong today.
+Brands Laira was one of the regions first wineries, and it’s still going strong today.

 Steeped in heritage with a wealth of old vineyards dating back to 1893, Brand’s Laira offers a range of elegant yet richly flavoured premium wines from this distinct region.

 Rich in heritage with some old vineyards dating back to 1893, Brand’s Laira offers a wide range of rich, premium wines.
-Their wines are well known amongst the region, for making an enormous contribution to the Coonawarra Reds reputation.
+Their wines are well known for making an enormous contribution to the Coonawarra red’s reputation.
 A stunning location with an even better cellar door is what you’ll find when visiting this gem.
-The wines are known as award-winning and are some of the finest in the region.